patricksebastien/thereminacrayon/README.md

 ./tac.sh

 ### LIMITATION
-Bitwig drums are CPU hungry causing glitch if using gimp or open stage control...
+Bitwig drums are CPU hungry causing glitch if using gimp, krita, open stage control...
 The final setup should be pd + krita + open stage control and loading bitwig only for jamming with friends.

 ## GUIDE
 - install ubuntu-studio